Skip Navigation

 Analyzing a wide variety of sources, from agrarian reform case records to oral history interviews, Hines investigates how water dispossession in the late nineteenth century and reclaimed water access in the twentieth and twenty-first centuries prompted, shaped, and strengthened popular and indigenous social movements.

-the cover of "The 1921 Tulsa Race Massacre" by Karlos Hill
+book cover of "The 1921 Tulsa Race Massacre: A Photographic History" by Karlos K. Hill.

 Karlos Hill: The 1921 Tulsa Race Massacre: A Photographic History